MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-sql-statements-and-query-details/retrieve-sql-statements-and-query-details.md

 ---
-title: Retrieve SQL Statements and Query Details
+title: Retrieve SQL statements and query details
 description: You can use REST API requests to retrieve SQL statements and query details.
 ---